itenpn/ItenCurriculum/ChapterOne/README.md

 can extract helps.
 Let's try and understand how data is allocated.

 Data can be separated into many types.
 The main types that enter the stack are primative data types.
 These are the primitive data types:

--Integers, and their extension Longs
+- Integers, and their extension Longs
--Floating Points, and their extension Doubles -Characters, which have no extensions
+- Floating Points, and their extension Doubles
+- Characters, which have no extensions

 Each of these data types are stored as numbers.
 Integers are stored as raw binary numbers, there are no distinguishing features.
 Floating points are